 |---|---|

-| Halifax | Minimum 70 years from the date of the mortgage. |
+| Bank of Scotland | Minimum 70 years from the date of the mortgage. |

-| Leeds Building Society | 85 years remaining from the start of the mortgage. |
+| Chelsea Building Society | 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower. |

 | Skipton Building Society | 85 years from the date of completion of the mortgage For Buy to Let cases: - lettings must not breach any of the lessee’s covenants; and - consent of the lessor to lettings must be obtained if necessary |

 The conveyancing solicitors that we work with undertake Little Hampton lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The conveyancer we work with provide it.
+The lawyer we work with provide it.